 At Woodstock, we know that how we learn is as important as what we learn.
 We use the ‘Understanding by Design’ framework to ensure that students learn to ask essential questions and self-reflect, even as they work to achieve clear learning objectives.
 Our preschool through Grade 12 curriculum is rigorous and relevant, drawing from the best international programmes and taking full advantage of the school’s unique Himalayan setting.

 Woodstock’s academic programme meets the needs of students headed to university all around the world and culminates in an American High School Diploma.
-External examinations include the UK Cambridge International GCSE (IGCSE) in Grade 10 and the US College Board Advanced Placement Examinations (AP) in grades 11 and 12.
+External examinations include the UK Cambridge IGCSE at Grade 10 and the US College Board Advanced Placement Examinations in Grades 11 and 12.

 Woodstock’s educational vision holds that the purpose of education is to elicit the greatness that resides within each and every person.
 We believe that great human beings live with compassion, humility, grit and creativity.
 As such, our set curriculum includes carefully designed learning experiences that extend well beyond the purely academic sphere, to include enrichment and student life.
 Students are guided toward a set of Desired Learning Outcomes, which include the development of a profound sense of self, healthy interpersonal relationships, a deep sense of global citizenship, and the skills to survive and thrive in today’s world.